pourmalek/CovidVisualizedGlobal/README.md

-## GlobalCovidCombineVisualizeCombineVisualize
+## GlobalCovidCombineVisualize

 ## Combine and visualize international periodically updating estimates of COVID-19 at the global level

 ********************************************************************************************************************************************
-* Project: Combine and visualize international periodically updating estimates of COVID-19 at the global level
+* Project: Combine and visualize international periodically updating estimates of COVID-19 at the global level (GlobalCovidCombineVisualize)
 * Person: Farshad Pourmalek pourmalek_farshad@yahoo.com
 * Time (initial): 2021-04-14
 ********************************************************************************************************************************************

-I. SELCTED GRAPHS FROM LATEST UPDATE
+## I. SELCTED GRAPHS FROM LATEST UPDATE

-II.
+## II.
 METHODS AND RESULTS OF THIS WORK

-III.
+## III.
 INNER WORKS OF THIS REPOSITORY

-IV.
+## IV.
 SELCTED GRAPHS FROM PREVIOUS UPDATE

 *

-I. SELCTED GRAPHS FROM LATEST UPDATE
+## I. SELCTED GRAPHS FROM LATEST UPDATE

 HERE

-II.
+## II.
 METHODS AND RESULTS OF THIS WORK

 SUMMARY